3010-Grp-4/3010-proj-group-4/README.md

 ## Prerequisites

-Requisites needed to run the project inlcude.
+Requisites needed to run the project include:
 ```bash
     python 3.12
 ```